Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Set-Authentication.md

 ### -TenantId

-Specifies the tenant GUID that contains your registered app in Azure AD.
+Specifies the tenant GUID that contains your registered app in Microsoft Entra.

 ```yaml
 Type: String